enqueuer-land/enqueuer/README.md

           toBeGreaterThan: 3

 #### Configuration File
-To save you sometime, a configuration file may be used.
+To save yourself some time, a configuration file may be used.
-They tell how enqueuer should proceed.
-Which tests will be executed, log-level, generated files.
+Configuration files tell enqueuer which tests will be executed, log-level, and which output test report files should be generated.
-I'm sure you got the picture.
 This file tells how enqueuer should be executed

-    $ nqr [configuration-file.yml]

 **files**\
-Requisition files name or glob
+Requisition file names or glob
 Enqueuer runs every file that matches an element value.

     files: